Articles for publication

 The articles submitted by the members of the Society are the life blood of the Journal without which it could not survive.
 The Editorial Team welcomes offerings from all, whether they are first-time, occasional or regular contributors, on any topic related to orders, medals and decorations, and their research.
 This is the only requirement, since the Journal is not a general military history publication.

-Articles should be submitted to the Editorial Team preferably, by email (as electronic files as email attachments).
-To contact the Editor, please use the Contact Us page and select Journal Articles from the list of options on the Subject menu.
-Or send the article by post (on CD or memory stick) to: The OMRS Editorial Team, PO Box 612, Walton on Thames, KT12 9FQ, United Kingdom.
+Articles should be submitted to the Editorial Team preferably, by email (as Microsoft Word files as an email attachments).
+To contact the Editor, please use the Contact Us option at the top of this web page and select Articles for Publication in the Journal from the list of options on the Subject menu.
+Or send the article by post (on CD) to: The OMRS Editorial Team, PO Box 612, Walton on Thames, KT12 9FQ, United Kingdom.
 Please note that, unfortunately, handwritten contributions cannot be accepted.

 Contributors are asked to obtain permission to use, or quote from, material which is subject to copyright or previously published, either in print or on an Internet website, before submitting their article for consideration.
 This requirement applies particularly to drawings, photographs, paintings and the like to be used as illustrations, although a simple acknowledgement of the source is usually sufficient.
 The Editorial Team will require assurance that the appropriate recognition and acknowledgement is made in the text or the captions to illustrations (the Editorial Team are always happy to offer advice on this).